• Skip to primary navigation

 Serving suggestions

-• Ladle the soup into bowls and serve with a crusty baguette or Portuguese sweet bread.
+• Ladle the soup into bowls and serve with a crusty baguette, or warm Portuguese bread to soak up the broth.

 Where did caldo verde originate?